Why do insurance post-M&A integrations fail to deliver projected acquisition returns?

 The integration required reconciling decades of accumulated business logic across different regulatory jurisdictions.
 XL's specialty underwriting teams in London operated under different rate-setting authority than AXA's commercial teams in Paris.
 Their claims settlement authorities differed.
 Their broker portal interfaces were built on incompatible technology platforms.
 Consolidating these required not just technical work but business decisions about which organization's approach would become the standard.

-AXA's experience with the XL integration highlights why comprehensive decision documentation matters.
-When you are integrating operations across 51 countries and two completely different underwriting cultures, every business decision during the integration becomes a precedent.
-If you document the rationale behind decisions (why did we choose XL's rating approach over AXA's for commercial auto in Germany?), future integration teams and auditors understand the logic.
-Without it, decisions appear arbitrary, and questions about whether the right choices were made resurface repeatedly.
+What does AXA's experience teach us about decision documentation?
+When you're integrating operations across 51 countries and two completely different underwriting cultures, every business decision during integration becomes a precedent.
+Document the rationale (why did we choose XL's rating approach over AXA's for commercial auto in Germany?) and future integration teams and auditors understand the logic.
+Skip that documentation, and decisions appear arbitrary; questions about whether the right choices were made resurface for years.

 Key takeaway

-Insurance post-M&A integrations are complex, multi-dimensional problems that fail when requirements are fragmented across BA, architecture, security, and UX teams.
-Without simultaneous analysis of all four perspectives, risks remain hidden until development, when they are expensive to fix.
+Insurance post-M&A integrations are complex, multi-dimensional problems that fail when requirements are fragmented across Business Analyst, architecture, security, and UX teams.
+Without simultaneous analysis of all four perspectives, risks remain hidden until development, when they're expensive to fix.

-• Complete requirements specification enables confident cutover to the unified platform and accelerates synergy realization to the acquisition timeline
+- Complete requirements specification enables confident cutover to the unified platform and accelerates value delivery to the acquisition timeline